johantenhouten/android_backup_extractor/README.md

 ## android_backup_extractor
 A python script to convert a Android backup to to a TAR file.

-I tried som of the JAR files out there and they did not work.
+I tried some of the JAR files out there and they did not work.
 But the AndroidBackup (abd backup output) file seems straightforward.

 The first 24 bytes contain a header, the rest if the file is compressed with ZLIB.
 I did not find a commandline tool to decompress ZLIB.